 Sunset

-Sunset Point is Obviously the place to go if you are on the South Rim.
+Sunset Point is obviously the place to go if you are on the South Rim.
 It has the name Sunset in the name!
-The beautiful light on the canyon is one of my favorite and it really makes the shades and colors of the rock shine.
+The beautiful light on the canyon is one of my favorites, and it really makes the shades and colors of the rock shine.

-Chasm view is the best of the sunset points on the north rim as well.
+Chasm view is the best of the sunset points on the North Rim.
 You’ll get the opposite view of the sunrise view if you start at Painted Wall (on the south rim).
-The canyon wall is not as cool, but the high walls allow you to get good light and views as the sun sets.
+The canyon wall is not as cool, but the high walls provide good light and views as the sunsets.

 Inner Canyon Travel

 All travel into the canyon requires a permit from one of the visitor or ranger stations.
-There are several different entry points for inter-canyon travel as well as other points for boat entries into the canyon as well.
+There are several different entry points for inter-canyon travel and other points for boat entries.

-It is recommended that you consult with the rangers in terms of what your plans are and your time in the canyon.
-They can recommend the best entry points.
-Some are certainly easier than others.
+It is recommended that you consult with the rangers about your plans and your time in the canyon.
+They can recommend the best entry points, some of which are certainly easier than others.

 Note: Some canyon areas can be difficult to rescue from.
-It is expected and hopeful you are able to do self-rescue.
-If not, it may not be possible to get a helicopter or other rescue crafts into the canyon and some rescues may take multi-day.
+It is expected and hopeful that you are able to self-rescue.
+If not, it may not be possible to get a helicopter or other rescue craft into the canyon, and some rescues may take multiple days.

 Read more on the Inner Canyon Travel Page on the NPS.